Focus and Scope

 Article processing charges (APCs)

-The JESA will be introducing article processing charge (APC) at R5000 per submission undergoing peer-review, starting with submissions made from 24 July 2017 onwards.
+The JESA has introduced article processing charge (APC) at R5000 per submission undergoing peer-review, starting with submissions made from 24 July 2017 onwards.
 The APC is payable when the authors have received a notification: Submission accepted or Accept submission.
 This step is usually reached after a peer-review-revision-editing process has been satisfactorily completed.
+The payment procedure will be sent to the authors after publication of respective issues.

 Submissions are made through the open-access journal system at http://journals.assaf.org.za/jesa/.
 Follow the instructions carefully for a successful submission, especially to allow a double blind author-reviewer interactive process.
 In other words, during first submission, names of authors and their affiliations are excluded from the document.